Expressions

 These are the equational theory of symmetric monoidal categories; together with the trace axioms (Joyal, Street & Verity 1996, §3), they constitute the equational semantics of QVR expressions.

-The compiler does not normalise expressions modulo these laws — it computes a literal AST-driven tensor expression.
+The compiler does not normalize expressions modulo these laws; it computes a literal AST-driven tensor expression.
 The laws are nevertheless valid statements about denotations, and the Adequacy theorem confirms they are respected by the implementation up to the floating-point precision of the underlying tensor library.